MADRobotNO/MLRoutePlan4/readme.md

 ## Description:
 - Automatically generate route for a car
-- Route length is 999km
+- Route length is between 500 and 4000km
 - Route contains charging stations that are always in range of fully charged car (car_range > distance_to_next_charger):

-  - Minimum distance between chargers is 5km
+  - Minimum distance between chargers is 3km
-  - Maximum distance between chargers is car range - 10km
+  - Maximum distance between chargers is route range / min. number of chargers
 - ANN only used on charging spots
 - Validating on every charging spot